Yuan-998/yuan-998.github.io/_posts/2023-1-16-Distributed System.md

 When there is a network partition, as long as there are still a quorum of nodes available, raft can still provide service.
 Data consistency will be guaranteed when the disconnected nodes join back.

 When there is no network partition, as long as the data are written by a quorum of nodes, the system continues without blocking.
 The nodes will be inconsistent for some finite periods of time, but eventually they will be consistent.

+## Conclusion
+This blog's aim is to build the bridge between the concept of light cone and distributed system.
+This connection is often ignored in lots of articles talking about distributed system.
+Although this blog is still crappy and has a lot space to improve, I will try to make thi blog better when I have deeper understanding towards distributed system.